 Now, it’s important to remember that the blade style and length have a LOT to do with the thickness.
 Familiarize yourself with both; go to a hunting or survival shop, handle a few blades, and get a feel.

 Don’t forget, the more you sharpen a blade, the more you lose the edge thickness.
 Additionally, if a blade is serrated, then common sense dictates it needs to be thicker to compensate for the work expected from it.
 Lastly, thickness adds weight.

 Everyone loves their gimmicks, and every manufacturer has them.
 The key is to dig past them to find a worthy knife.

-For example, one knife we reviewed was utterly drenched in marketing as a “Government issue” to the point that we almost didn’t add it because we were choking on the bologna.
-That would have been a shame, because it is actually a fine knife.
+For example, one knife I reviewed was utterly drenched in marketing as a “Government issue” to the point that I almost didn’t add it because I was choking on the bologna.
+That would have been a shame because it is actually a fine knife.

 The point is not to get caught up with them.
-Various gimmicks include:
+Various gimmicks include the following:

 - Useless accessories – if they won’t help you in any scenario you can imagine, they’re useless.

 - “Government issue” – if it’s GI, why are you selling it to any bum off the street?

 - Ties to the US or foreign armed service – oh, really?